aswinkumar1999/minecraft-iitm/Gajendra-Circle/README.md

 ## Things to do

 - [ ] Make full elephants
-- [ ] See if things can be a more proportionate in size
+- [ ] See if things can be more proportionate in size